The following are definitions of terms used in this guide and also defined at Part I section 1 of the NSBA:

 Fee

-Refers to assessing costs for LSB services by applying a flat fee to properties.
+Assessing costs for LSB services by applying a flat fee to properties.
+These are fees charged in respect of services provided by the board.

 PLTA